v12technology/fluxtion/docs/sections/fluxtion-explored/fluxtion-dsl.md

 - Sliding time based windows bucket size is timer based, calculations fire on a timer
 - Sliding windows bucket size is based on count calculations fire on a bucket count

+Fluxtion does not run threads, it is an event driven data structure.
+On a calculation cycle the window monitors read the time of the clock and expire windows if necessary.

+{: .info }
+To advance time in an event processor send any event regularly, this causes the window expiry calculation to run {: .fs-4 }

 ## Tumbling windows
 {: .no_toc }